kmfoysal/parapaar-tours-travels-client-side/README.md

 <li>After login you can manage all users bookings</li>
 <li>After login you can add new packages in the home page</li>
 <li>Implement private routing with react router dom.</li>
-<li>ses Technology : React.Js, Express.Js, MongoDB, Firebase, Bootstrap, Heroku etc.</li>
+<li>Uses Technology : React.Js, Express.Js, MongoDB, Firebase, Bootstrap, Heroku etc.</li>
 <li>In future more option will be added and existing things will be updated</li>
 </ul>